NAME

 If lines or

-bytes start with a -
+bytes start with a -, all

 but the last